bushiduanyu/PredictWise/README.md

 - Analyze the relationship between operating conditions and machine failure
 - Identify important failure-related features such as tool wear, torque, rotational speed, and temperature behavior
 - Engineer new features that better represent machine operating conditions
-- Build baseline machine learning models for binary failure prediction
+- Build and compare machine learning models for binary failure prediction
-- Evaluate model performance using appropriate classification metrics
+- Evaluate model performance using appropriate classification metrics for imbalanced data
+- Tune the classification threshold to balance failure detection and false alarms
+- Interpret model behavior using feature importance analysis
+- Build an interactive Streamlit application for machine failure risk prediction
-- Develop interpretable insights that can support maintenance decisions
+- Develop interpretable insights that can support maintenance decision-making
 ---

 ## Dataset